Dermatologist In Singapore - Lumine Dermatology Clinic

 Lumine Dermatology Clinic

-Selecting the right clinic is an important part of safe treatment.
-Look for a dermatologist-led clinic that prioritises accurate diagnosis, offers multiple removal options, and explains the process clearly.
+Selecting the right clinic supports safe treatment.
+Look for a clinician-led service that prioritises accurate diagnosis, sterile technique, and clear aftercare guidance.

 Dr Evelyn Tay